 As you are probably already aware, the many health benefits of green tea − once just a popular beverage in China and Japan − have led to its popularity, growing by leaps and bounds among health-conscious people all over the world.
 Why?
 Because green tea fights cancer!

-Specifically, EGCG and other green tea antioxidants have been found to stop cancer cells from growing, kill cancer cells, and prevent the formation and growth of new blood vessels in tumors.
+Specifically, EGCG and other green tea antioxidants have been found to inhibit cancer cell growth, kill cancer cells, and prevent the formation and growth of new blood vessels in tumors.

 Green Tea Antioxidants

 Green tea leaves contain so-called ‘bioactive’ compounds, including green tea antioxidants, which act on our body in multiple beneficial ways.
-Specifically, green tea polyphenols known as catechins are believed to be responsible for many of the health benefits of green tea.
+Specifically, green tea polyphenols, known as catechins, are believed to be responsible for many of green tea’s health benefits.

 Epigallocatechin-3-gallate (EGCG) is the most abundant catechin in green tea and accounts for 50-75% of its total catechin content.
-EGCG is also the most effective green tea antioxidant as far as its health benefits are concerned – and it has been tested extensively over the past few years to better understand its potential cancer-fighting abilities.
+EGCG is also the most effective green tea antioxidant for health benefits – and it has been tested extensively over the past few years to better understand its potential cancer-fighting effects.

-The results of these studies clearly show that EGCG and other green tea antioxidants are toxic to cancer cells in laboratory experiments and indicate why health experts are so optimistic about their use in cancer therapies in the near future.
+The results of these studies clearly show that EGCG and other green tea antioxidants are toxic to cancer cells in laboratory experiments, which helps explain why health experts are so optimistic about their use in cancer therapies in the near future.

 EGCG Stops Cancer Cells from Growing

-Cancer cells are formed when our body’s cells break free of the normal cycle of growth and death and begin to grow uncontrollably, giving rise to harmful, even life-threatening tumors in different parts of the body.
+Cancer cells form when our body’s cells break free from the normal cycle of growth and death and begin to grow uncontrollably, giving rise to harmful, even life-threatening tumors in different parts of the body.
 EGCG and other green tea antioxidants act in very specific ways to prevent cancer cells from growing – and are very likely responsible for at least some of the anticancer health benefits of green tea.

 These antioxidants have been shown to prevent cancer cells from growing in multiple ways: